Refine by channel: Forum (13367) Ask HJ (5874) News (1767) Article (144) productReview (144) FAQs (29)

 • Classic Car Tyres (Article)

-classic car?
+Different types of classic car tyres Not sure which type of tyres you need for your classic car?
 Have a read of this as we run through the options.
 Mostly found on vintage and veteran European cars, these tyres have large ridges of hard rubber running around the cirmcumfrence of the tyre (hence the name).
-T he beads on these tyres are designed to fit into the hook
+T he beads on these tyres are designed to fit into the hook of the wheel's rim.

 Value my car